AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 ---
-title: Integrate Adobe Analytics to AEM Forms with Experience Cloud Setup Automation
+title: Enable Adobe Analytics for an Adaptive Form using Experience Cloud Setup Automation
-description: Experience Cloud Setup Automation helps to connect Adobe Analytics to AEM Forms.
-It helps in tracking and analyzing user interaction with AEM Forms, offering insights into visitor interactions and engagement.
+description: Experience Cloud Setup Automation helps to connect Adobe Analytics to Adaptive Form.
+It helps in tracking and analyzing user interaction with Adaptive Form, offering insights into visitor interactions and engagement.
 ---

-# Integrate Adobe Analytics to AEM Forms with Experience Cloud Setup Automation {#integrate-adobe-analytics-to-aem-forms-with-experience-cloud-setup-automation}
+# Enable Adobe Analytics for an Adaptive Form using Experience Cloud Setup Automation {#integrate-adobe-analytics-to-aem-forms-with-experience-cloud-setup-automation}

-Experience Cloud Setup Automation helps to connect Adobe Analytics to AEM Forms, Adobe Analytics aids in tracking and analyzing user interaction with AEM Forms, offering insights into visitor interactions and engagement.
+Experience Cloud Setup Automation helps to connect Adobe Analytics to an Adaptive Form, Adobe Analytics aids in tracking and analyzing user interaction with Adaptive Forms, offering insights into visitor interactions and engagement.
 Experience Cloud Setup Automation also helps monitoring form performance which involves assessing metrics like completion times and drop-off points.
 This analysis helps optimize forms for better user experience while distinguishing user behavior based on login status, for example, anonymous users, to identify general trends and patterns.

-## Advantages of integrating Adobe Analytics with AEM Forms {#advantages-of-integrating-adobe-analytics-with-aem-forms}
+## Advantages of integrating Adobe Analytics with Adaptive Forms {#advantages-of-integrating-adobe-analytics-with-aem-forms}

 * **Insights into end-user behavior**: Adobe Analytics helps to get insights about end-user behavior,  reveals user actions, drop-offs, and completion rates, enabling a deeper understanding of how individuals engage with forms.
 * **Enabling non-technical business users to gain insights**: Adobe Analytics through its easy to use interface empowers even non-technical users to access and interpret form usage data, fostering data-driven decisions for enhancing enrollment experiences.